Python OpenCV Histogram Equalization

 OpenCV Histogram Equalization Programs

-These are the step by step explanation of the histogram equalization program -
+These are the step-by-step explanations of the histogram equalization program-

-- First, we load the image using imread() method,
+- First, we load the image using the imread() method.

-- Next, convert the original image in between RGB/BGR and YUV by using color conversion method cv2.cvtColor(image, flag).
+- Next, convert the original image between RGB/BGR and YUV by using the colour conversion method cv2.cvtColor(image, flag).
 The flag parameter determines the type of conversion.

 - Next, perform the histogram equalization using the OpenCV function cv2.equalizeHist().

-- Again, convert the image color from YUV family to BGR.
+- Again, convert the image colour from the YUV family to BGR.

-- At last, display both the original image and equalized image using cv2.imshow() function.
-We have used the hstack() method of numpy module to stack both image values.
+- Finally, display both the original image and equalized image using the cv2.imshow() function.
+We have used the hstack() method of the numpy module to stack both image values.